pnp/blog/content/office-add-ins-community-call/2024-08-14/index.md

 ## Q&A (Question & Answers)

-**We are implementing NAA into our add-in that is reliant on graph calls, with NAA allowing for client-side graph calls what is the best way for fallback auth?
-Will we still have to have middle-tier server graph calls to work with a fallback?
+**We are implementing NAA into our add-in that is reliant on Microsoft Graph calls, with NAA allowing for client-side Graph calls what is the best way for fallback auth?
+Will we still have to have middle-tier server Graph calls to work with a fallback?
 We‘re hoping this isn’t the case.**

 NAA is designed for an SPA Office web add-in, so there is no need for a middle-tier server.
 MSAL-browser.js (3.15 and later) has a built-in fallback mechanism.
 If NAA is not detected in the Office host (such as Outlook) MSAL automatically falls back to sign in the user without using NAA.
 This means SSO will not happen, but the user can still be signed in.
 We'll be adding more detail about this to the NAA code samples soon.